daraghbyrne/marsstudio/assignments/rme-2-c.md

 * A digital presentation of your design work (3 minutes maximum)

-* A working prototype of a closed-loop ‘spacesuit’ to sense conditions, adapt growth and maintain plants.
+* A working prototype of a poetic gesture to inspire and involve 'Earthlings' in our Martian garden

 Final deliverables to be presented at the Crit/Review